ariepratama/ariepratama.github.io/_posts/2018-12-11-[TLDR]-Overcome-Negative-Thoughts-and-Build-Optimism.md

 </table>

-# Optimism Can be Learn
+# Optimism Can be Learnt!
 ## Assess
 took a look at negative thought;